Last Updated on May 4, 2021 by Red Nomad OZ

-All this makes the sanctuary a cool place to hang out, have a picnic, take a walk and spot the wildflowers, and – if you get lucky – one or two of the yellow-footed rock wallaby reintroduced into the area.
+All this makes the sanctuary a cool place to hang out, have a picnic, take a walk and spot the wildflowers.
+If you get lucky, you could also spot one of the yellow-footed rock wallabies reintroduced into the area.

 The Retention Dam

-It’s a tough choice between fishing and bird-watching so at the Retention Dam just out of town heading north, it’s just as well you can do BOTH.
+It’s a tough choice between fishing and bird-watching so at the Retention Dam just out of town heading north.
+So it’s just as well you can do BOTH.

 Climb Flat Top

 It’s big.
 It’s RED.
 It’s just out of town – and visible from pretty much everywhere in Copley.
 And if you can’t work out what the locals call a small mountain with its top sliced off, you’re just not trying.

 Welcome to Flat Top (see photo above).
 There’s no marked walking track, but don’t let that stop you – the views from the top are sensational!
 Not that energetic?
 Walk around below it.
 Not THAT energetic?
 Sit out the front of the cafe and watch everyone else walking up or around it!!

 To really experience the environment in which towns like this survive, drive up into the ranges west of Copley.

 Better still, stop the car and take a walk along these remote country roads.